rapid7/metasploit-framework/documentation/modules/post/hardware/automotive/canprobe.md

 A basic fuzzer for CAN IDs.
 It can scan through CAN IDs and probes each data section with a set value.
-The defualt is 0xFF.
+The default is 0xFF.
 It can also iterate through all the possible values for each byte as well.
 It has no concept of what is going on and makes no attempt to check for return packets.